spring-epfl/quic-wf-defenses/code/capture/quic-nquic/README.md

 2. Modify the PROFILE variable to set the kind of experiment you want in `automate-capture.sh:22-32`

-3. Run `./capture-url.sh URL PROFILE OUTPUT_PATH`.
+3. Run `./capture-url.sh INTERFACE URL PROFILE OUTPUT_PATH`.
 You should see the title of the webpage being printed on stdout.

-For instance `./capture-url.sh blog.cloudflare.com firefox-quic-default dataset`
+For instance `./capture-url.sh veth1 blog.cloudflare.com firefox-quic-default dataset`

 It will create: